KeyserDSoze/RystemV3/src/Rystem/README.md

     var olfa2 = olfa.ToUpperCaseFirst();

 ### Character separated-value (CSV)
+Transform any kind of IEnumerable data in a CSV string.

+    string value = _models.ToCsv();

+### Minimization of a model (based on CSV concept)
 It's a brand new idea to serialize any kind of objects (with lesser occupied space of json), the idea comes from Command separated-value standard.
 To serialize

-    string value = _models.ToCsv();
+    string value = _models.ToMinimize();

 To deserialize (for instance in a List of a class named CsvModel)

-    value.FromCsv<List<CsvModel>>();
+    value.FromMinimization<List<CsvModel>>();

 ### Extensions for json
 I don't know if you are fed up to write JsonSerializer.Serialize, I do, and so, you may use the extension method to serialize faster.